 Hydrating Pineapple Mango Switchel (+ how to use frozen fruit for switchel!)

 This Pineapple Mango Switchel hits the spot, cools you down, balances electrolytes, and gives your taste buds a mini tropical vacation with bright pineapple and mango flavors!
-Pineapple Mango Switchel is the perfect healthy drink for summer and post-workout!
+Like a natural Gatorade or Powerade, switchel is the perfect healthy drink for summer and post-workout!
 Learn the benefits of switchel plus how to use frozen fruit for switchel!

 Switchel is a relatively new drink for me… but it’s definitely not new on the scene of traditional, nourishing drinks.